renderedtext/usvc/README.md

 make postgres.run
 ```

-It will run Postgres in Docker container in background connected to the `host` network.
+It will run Postgres in Docker container in background, connected to the `host` network.
+The database will *not* persist data outside the container.
 To stop it:
 ```
 docker kill db